sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 marketplace for rentals, services, events or experiences.
 Sharetribe provides you with all the necessary marketplace infrastructure out of the box.
-At the same time, because of its headless architecture, Sharetribe gives you total freedom to customize your user experience.
+At the same time, because of its headless architecture, Sharetribe Developer Platform gives you total freedom to customize your user experience.

 ## Sharetribe Components